-Run solely by members for its members, FEW Japan is governed by a Board of Directors, elected for a one-year term by the regular membership that meets monthly.
+Run solely by members for its members, FEW Japan is governed by a Board of Directors, elected for a two-year term by the regular membership that meets monthly.

 Comprising women from diverse nationalities and professional backgrounds, all board members serve on a volunteer basis and have separate full-time or part-time jobs.